zey-2/findsgjobs_app_2/README.md

 ### Gap Analysis Workflow

-1. Upload your resume (PDF or DOCX)
+1. Upload your resume (PDF, DOCX, DOC, or TXT)
 2. Select a job from your search results
 3. View automated analysis comparing:
    - Your skills vs. job requirements